webyrd/automata-and-mutual-recursion/README.md

 If you find this interesting, you might want to read Shriram Krishnamurthi's 2006 Journal of Functional Programming paper, 'Automata via Macros': http://cs.brown.edu/~sk/Publications/Papers/Published/sk-automata-macros/

-Michael Sisper's overpriced but excellent 'Introduction to the Theory of Computation, third edition' contains the clearest explanation of finite automata I have seen.
+Michael Sipser's overpriced but excellent 'Introduction to the Theory of Computation, third edition' contains the clearest explanation of finite automata I have seen.